 - greater number of spare tools required.

-As we have just seen, when choosing the right tool material for your needs, it is important to consider the type of wood you will be machining and the machining finish that you require, as well as performing a careful analysis of the costs involved.
+As we have just seen, when choosing the right tool material for your needs, it is important to consider a number of elements, such as the type of material you will be machining, the composition of the batch in question and the machining finish you require, as well as performing a careful analysis of the costs involved.

 Precisely for this reason, it is beneficial for customers to find a tool manufacturer they can rely on, with the ability to direct them towards the products most suited to their requirements.

 Wirutex hi-tech tools is the ideal company for operators who want to be able to place their trust in a technological partner with a wealth of experience in the field.

 The extensive range of high-quality polycrystalline diamond and tungsten carbide tools available is a direct result of the company's ongoing investment in innovative technologies, which enable the application of cutting-edge design, development and production processes.